rsalmei/clearly/README.md

 - include a plugin system, to be able to print representations of custom objects;
 - include a script mode, to call right from the shell (make work even a "| grep");
 - any other ideas welcome!

+## Changelog highlights:
+- 0.4.0: supports both py2.7 and py3.4+
+- 0.3.6: last version to support py2 only
+- 0.3.0: result backend is not mandatory anymore
+- 0.2.6: gets production quality
+- 0.2.0: support standard celery events
+- 0.1.4: last version that doesn't use events

 ## License